Hair Clipper Guard Sizes (Length) Chart & Haircuts for Different Guard Numbers

 Many clippers have a lever to adjust the blade closeness.
 The closed clever cuts hair to the listed length on the guard, and the open lever leaves hair about 1/16 inch longer than the guard size.

-• Clipper Guard Number 1: Cuts hair to 1/8 inch with the lever closed and leaves about 3/16 inch when open.
+• Clipper Guard Number 1: What is the number 1 on hair clippers? #1 clipper guard cuts hair to 3mm or 1/8 inch with the lever closed and leaves about 3/16 inch when open.
 It is usually used to create very short buzz cuts and faded sides.

 • Clipper Guard Number 1 ½: Cuts to 3/16 inch when closed and leaves 1/4 inch when open.
 It is used mainly for buzz-cut lengths and blends between 1 and 2 guards in fades.
 It also works well for textured crop styles, keeping the sides very short while maintaining longer texture and fringe on top.